Covid-19 fines system expected to come into force this week

 Under the new system, those who refuse to wear a mask or who engage in non-essential travel will face initial fines of between €60 and €100.
 Photograph: Gareth Chaney/Collins

-A system of fines for breaches of coronavirus regulations is expected to come into force this week, three weeks into the Level 5 lockdown.
+A system of fines for breaches of coronavirus regulations is expected to come into force this week, two weeks into the Level 5 lockdown.

-Those who host or travel to house parties, refuse to wear a mask or travel beyond 5km for non-essential reasons will face fines ranging from about €60 up to €2,500.
+Those who host or travel to house parties, refuse to wear a mask where it is obligatory or travel beyond 5km for non-essential reasons will face fines ranging from about €60 up to €2,500.

 The Department of Health declined to say when the statutory instrument enacting the fines will be published and signed, saying only it is an “urgent priority” for Government.